reiryuki/Mi-Sound-Redmi-K40-Magisk-Module/README.md

 - https://t.me/androidryukimods/488

 ## Requirements
-- Architecture 64 bit Android 11 and up for the Dolby Atmos
+- Architecture 64 bit Android 11 and up for the Dolby Atmos EQ
 - Miui ROM Android 8 and up for the Mi Sound EQ
-- Magisk installed
+- Magisk installed (Recommended to use Magisk Delta for systemless early init mount manifest.xml if your ROM is Read-Only https://t.me/androidryukimodsdiscussions/100091)
 - Miui Core Magisk Module v4.0 or above installed (except you are in Miui ROM)
-- Recommended to use Magisk Delta for the systemless early init mount manifest.xml https://t.me/androidryukimodsdiscussions/100091

 ## WARNING!!!
 - Possibility of bootloop or even softbrick or a service failure on Read-Only ROM if you don't use Magisk Delta.